ZhangxinruBIT/MoME/README.md

 Additionally, the final MoME model has been released on Hugging Face at [MoME_CHECKPOINT](https://huggingface.co/ZhangxinruBIT/MoME/tree/main/MoME_CHECKPOINT).

 # TMI Journal Extension Verision, MoME+:
+# 🚧 Repository Update in Progress 🚧

+⚠️ This part of the repository is still being updated.
+Some features or code may not be fully available yet.
+Please check back later or follow the repository for updates.
 ## 1. Overview
 The MoME model has been extended to MoME+ to handle combined multiple modalities as input.
 To this end, we develop a novel dispatch network with a soft assignment strategy and prior constraints, and employ random dropout of modalities during training to mimic the heterogeneous input.
 ![image](https://github.com/ZhangxinruBIT/MoME/blob/main/fig/Extension.png)